- 1 What Is Squint Eye Treatment?

-- An inability to determine how far away an object is making driving unsafe,
+- An inability to determine how far away an object is while driving

-- The inability to separate the curb from the sidewalk,
+- Inability to separate the curb from the sidewalk,

-- Deciding how much water to pour into a glass or coffee in a cup.
+- Deciding how much water to pour into a glass of coffee in a cup

-Not only does decreasing depth perception lead to frustration and anger, but such patients are at high risk of falls and accidents.
-Loss of depth perception becomes more prominent when there is less visual contrast between the things we are looking at.
+Not only does decreasing depth perception lead to frustration or anger, but such patients are at a high risk of falls and accidents.
+Loss of depth perception becomes more prominent when there is a less visual contrast between the things we are looking at.
 Two healthy functioning eyes working together are necessary for good depth perception.
-So even if you have one good eye, loss of depth perception is decreased.
-While this vision loss can’t be completely avoided there are some strategies and vision aids one can use to help neutralize.
+So even, if you have one good eye, loss of depth perception is decreased.
+While this vision loss can’t be completely avoided if you follow some strategies and vision aids that can help you to neutralize.

 - Sometimes, an identifiable cause can not be determined for the squint.
-Such conditions are called Idiopathic,
+Such condition is called Idiopathic

-- Sometimes, misalignment of the eyes can also occur after some surgery on or around the eye, such as retina surgery or cataract surgery.
-Such cases happen when the eye muscles get damaged during surgery.
+- Sometimes, misalignment of the eyes also occurs after some surgery on or around the eye, such as retina surgery or cataract surgery.
+Such cases happen when the eye muscles get damaged during undergoing surgery.